 Lawyers or law graduates with legal work experience who have knowledge and expertise in two or more areas of specialization.

-Cherie Daniels - an alumna of the Professional LLM in General Law.
+Cherie Daniel, alumna of the part-time Professional LLM in General Law

 Cherie Daniel